The Audio Auditor: User-Level Membership Inference in Internet of Things Voice Services: Related Work

 \section{Related Work}

-\textbf{Membership Inference Attacks.} As a fundamental privacy threat to ML models, the membership inference attack distinguishes whether a particular data sample is a member of the target model's training set or not.
+\textbf{Membership Inference Attacks.} The attack distinguishes whether a particular data sample is a member of the target model's training set or not.
 Traditional membership inference attacks against ML models under black-box access leverage numerous shadow models to mimic the target model's behavior~\cite{shokri2017membership,long2018understanding,hayes2019logan}.
 Salem et al.~\cite{salem2019ml} revealed that membership inference attacks could be launched by directly utilizing the prediction probabilities and thresholds of the target model.
 Both works~\cite{long2018understanding} and \cite{yeom2018privacy} prove that overfitting of a model is sufficient but not a necessity to the success of a membership inference attack.
 Yeom et al.~\cite{yeom2018privacy} as well as Farokhi and Kaafar~\cite{farokhi2020modelling} formalize the membership inference attack with black-box and white-box access.
 All previously mentioned works consider record-level inference; however, Song and Shmatikov~\cite{song2019auditing} deploy a user-level membership inference attack in text generative models, with only the top-$n$ predictions known.

 \textbf{Trustworthiness of ASR Systems.} The ASR systems are often deployed on voice-controlled devices~\cite{chen2020devil}, voice personal assistants~\cite{shezanread}, and machine translation services~\cite{du2019sirenattack}.
 Tung and Shin~\cite{tung2019exploiting} propose \emph{SafeChat} to utilize a masking sound to distinguish authorized audios from unauthorized recording to protect any information leakage.
 Recent works~\cite{malik2019securing} and \cite{tom2018end} propose an audio cloning attack and audio reply attack against the speech recognition system to impersonate a legitimate user or inject unintended voices.
 Voice masquerading to impersonate users on the voice personal assistants has been studied~\cite{zhang2019dangerous}.
 Whereas Zhang et al.~\cite{zhang2019dangerous} propose another attack, namely \emph{voice squatting}, to hijack the user's voice command, producing a sentence similar to the legal command.
 Du et al.~\cite{du2019sirenattack} generate the adversarial audio samples to deceive the end-to-end ASR systems.